Sharad Pawar: Mid-to-late 1990s

-Formation of Nationalist Congress Party
+Formation of the Nationalist Congress Party

-In 1999, after the 12th Lok Sabha was dissolved and elections to the 13th Lok Sabha were called, Pawar, P. A. Sangma, and Tariq Anwar demanded that the party propose someone native-born as the prime ministerial candidate, instead of the Italian-born Sonia Gandhi, who had entered party politics and replaced Kesri as Congress president.
-This led to the trio's expulsion from the party by the Congress Working Committee (CWC).
+In 1999, after the 12th Lok Sabha was dissolved and elections to the 13th Lok Sabha were called, Pawar, P. A. Sangma, and Tariq Anwar were expelled following their demand that a native-born as the prime ministerial candidate.
 In response, Pawar and Sangma founded the Nationalist Congress Party in June 1999.
 Despite the falling out, the new party aligned with the Congress party to form a coalition government in Maharashtra after the 1999 state assembly elections to prevent the Shiv Sena-BJP combine from returning to power.
-Pawar, however, did not return to state politics and Vilasrao Deshmukh of Congress was chosen as chief minister, with Chagan Bhujbal representing the NCP as deputy chief minister.